zhijing-jin/nlp/language-style-transfer/data/Eval/README.md

 		this place breaks your car so you have to go back to them ! i 've got to figure out how they made it .
 ####	2.3 LONG CONTENT + EASY-TO-CONVERT SENTIMENTS
+The sentences has some long contents, but clear sentiment expressions of like or dislike.
 These sentiments are expressed in 1 or 2 adj./ verb./ noun. phrases

 		we loved everything we had - guacamole , bean dip , blue seafood enchiladas , crab cake tacos , stacked steak enchilada with an egg , and beef chimichanga . i ordered the spooning relleno peppers with cheese and chorizo , breaded and fried , a huge plate with _num_ relleno and rice and beans , very tasty .